 Look for a spot that will enable your child to concentrate, while you provide whatever level of supervision they need.

-The kitchen or dining room table are often good options.
+The kitchen or dining room table is often a good option.
 If there is space for a small desk in your child’s bedroom, this is also a good option.

 Put Phones and Video Games Away While Studying